trustpoliticsfear/trustpoliticsfear.github.io/Events.md

 * ‘Islamic Schooling Conference and Forum AAISC 2019 – A Focus on Social Justice', Melbourne University, July 2019.

-* The 10th Annual International Islamophobia Conference: Virtual Internment: Islamophobia, Social Technologies of Surveillance and Unequal Citizenship 15 April 2019 - 21 Apr 2019*
+* The 10th Annual International Islamophobia Conference: Virtual Internment: Islamophobia, Social Technologies of Surveillance and Unequal Citizenship 15 April 2019 - 21 April 2019, Paper: “Islamophobia and Racial Australianization.”

-Session Title: Islamophobia, Comparative Geographies, and Reform Discourses
-Chair: Khalid Kadir, International & Area Studies, UC Berkeley

-Randa Abdel-Fattah, Macquarie University Sydney, Australia.
-Paper: “Islamophobia and Racial Australianization.”
-Rhonda Itaoui, Western Sydney University and M. Bilal Nasir, Department of Anthropology, Northwestern University, Chicago, USA.

 * Macquarie University Research Theme Workshop ‘State Violence’, 3 December 2018.
 Paper: ‘I’m giving you the opportunity to say that you aren’t’: the war on terror and ‘radical’ politics.